-We forecast our sales prudently to avoid the over production of garments unnecessarily and work with suppliers who will allow us to order only those minimum order quantities that we need.
+We forecast our sales prudently to avoid the unnecessary over production of garments and we work with suppliers who allow us to order the minimum order quantities we need.
 We survey our customers regularly to make sure we are creating what they need and desire from us.
-We employ local people ensuring that the commute to work is minimal and, in many cases, walkable.
+We employ local people ensuring that their commute to work is minimal and, in many cases, walkable.

-We select only the finest of fabrics and yarns for our exclusive designs to ensure that they are durable, luxurious and give our customers a value for money cost per wear.
+We select only the finest of fabrics and yarns for our exclusive designs to ensure that they are durable, luxurious and offer customers a value for money cost per wear.

 We promote the benefits of natural fibres throughout our catalogue and website so that we stand in support of initiatives like natural wool week and promote a greater understanding for our customers of the environmental benefits.

-Our in-house designs are exclusive to WCF Home Shopping and are the work of our own designer based in Cumbria.
-When sourcing the fabrics for our garments we are mindful of our carbon footprint and the miles travelled by the fabric.
+Our in-house designs are exclusive to WCF Home Shopping including the work of our own designer based in Cumbria.
+When sourcing the fabrics for our garments, we are mindful of our carbon footprint and the miles travelled by the fabric.
 We look to source local to the manufacturer and wherever possible use suppliers from the UK and Europe.

-Our mail order catalogues are printed in the UK using sustainably PEFC and FSC sourced paper. and printed using water-based inks.
-Where necessary the polywrap on our catalogues is recyclable film (4 LDPE), but where we can we send catalogues out without film.
+Our mail order catalogues are printed in the UK using sustainably PEFC and FSC sourced paper.
+Where necessary, the polywrap containing our catalogues is recyclable film (4 LDPE), but we intend by autumn 2022 to remove all polywrap from our catalogue mailings.

-Our postal bags are recyclable and reusable for returns, with the number of bag sizes increased to better reflect the size of the order being despatched and thus reduce plastic consumption.
+Our plastic postal bags have been replaced with new brown packaging, made of robust paper that is 100% recyclable, biodegradable, and compostable.
+Our postal bags are reusable for returns, with the number of bag sizes increased to better reflect the size of the order being despatched.
+These bags are naturally better for the planet.

-We pledge to continually review our working practises and promote the benefits of quality garment design and manufacture for the greater good of the wider environment.
+We pledge to continually review our working practices and promote the benefits of quality garment design whilst manufacturing for the greater good of the environment.
 We are fully committed to ensuring employee welfare and human rights are respected both in our own business and throughout our entire supply chain.
 We fully support the legislation put in place for the prevention of modern slavery and human trafficking in the Modern Slavery Act 2015.

 We hope you continue to enjoy the clothing brought to you by WCF Home Shopping for many years to come whilst being confident that you are helping to play your part in mitigating the impact on the environment that cheaper fast fashion is causing.